LoyolaChicagoBooks/scala-tdd/source/environment.rst

 The third one also takes a grain size that controls the granularity of parallelism.

-The only additional test fixture in our example is a square function:
+In addition, we have a couple of test fixtures: an identity function (corresponding to the :math:`y = x` diagonal line) and a square function.

 .. literalinclude:: ../examples/integration/src/main/scala/edu/luc/etl/sigcse13/scala/integration/Fixtures.scala
    :language: scala
+   :start-after: begin-object-Fixtures
+   :end-before: end-object-Fixtures
    :linenos:

 The following test case includes three methods, one for each